trialsid/OMR-codex-test-2/README.md

 **Fields:**
 - `class_options` – Number of class/grade bubbles (e.g., 5 for grades 6-10)
-- `roll_columns` – Number of digits in the roll number (e.g., 3 for roll numbers 000-999)
+- `roll_columns` – Number of digits in the roll number (e.g., 3 for roll numbers 000-999).
+Roll numbers always have 10 rows for digits 0-9.
-- `roll_rows` – Digit range for each roll column (typically 10 for digits 0-9)
 - `set_options` – Number of test set/version bubbles (e.g., 4 for sets A-D)
 - `question_options` – Number of answer choices per question (typically 4 for A/B/C/D)
 - `max_questions` – Maximum questions to render (omit or set `null` to fill available space)